-Here is our list of the ten best threat intelligence platforms:
+Here is our list of the best threat intelligence platforms:

 - Datadog Security Monitoring – FREE TRIAL This SIEM system includes a threat intelligence database that is gathered from all subscribers to the security package.
 This is a cloud-based service.
 Register for a 14-day free trial.

-- CrowdStrike Falcon X – FREE TRIAL This cloud service produces a range of threat intelligence formats that are particularly tailored for use with the CrowdStrike Falcon stable of security products.
-Start a 15-day free trial.
+- CrowdStrike Falcon X This cloud service produces a range of threat intelligence formats that are particularly tailored for use with the CrowdStrike Falcon stable of security products.

 - Anomali Threat Platform This cloud-based protection system will work with a list of threat intelligence providers, You select an option from the Anomali App Store and pay a separate subscription for it.